marwahaha/tonys/README.md

 Our customer Mr Romano has already stated a few aspects of the technonlogy in which we are using, such as, The speed of the website,
-He will need off-line access for his punters,1tothenewlife SEO is a must for Goolge,
+He will need off-line access for his punters,
+SEO is a must for Goolge,
 Image optimisation will be a key selling point for his amazing meals, Mr Romano has requested a user friendly blog that he can receive training for himslef & his staff for up to date blog posts, A menu filter system that can be accessed by the customers, A reservation system,
-Mr Romano is also very interested to see the differnce in his new mobile website comapred to his prevoius one since it has 0 responsiveness, A user subscribtion service for new & exsiting customers, Migration of current domain name,
+Mr Romano is also very interested to see the difference in his new mobile website comapred to his prevoius one since it has 0 responsivenes, A user subscribtion service for new & exsiting customers, Migration of current domain name,